m-ahsan-nazer/LTB-model/README.md

 LTB-model
 ==========

-Solves for the LTB scale factor and its derivatives (w.r.t t and r).
+Solves for the
+Lemaitre Tolman Bondi (LTB) scale factor and its derivatives (w.r.t t and r).
 Solves the Null geodesics.